 After growing up in rural Victoria, moving to Melbourne in 2011 marked the beginning of my scientific career.
 I completed my Bachelor of Biotechnology and Cell Biology with first class Honours (score of 90) in 2014 at La Trobe University.
 Shortly after, I began my PhD in Biochemistry and Immunology under the supervision of A/Prof Ivan Poon and Prof Mark Hulett at the La Trobe Institute for Molecular Science.
 My PhD project investigated how dying monocytes (key white blood cells of the immune system) undergo a dramatic dance of death to generate small fragments, a process called apoptotic cell disassembly.
 At the conclusion of my PhD in 2019, my research uncovered key regulators of this process, its role in homeostasis and infectious disease, and developed novel methods we can now use to study the disassembly process.

-I have now begun my next scientific chapter as a Postdoctoral Researcher at the Walter and Eliza Hall Institute for Medical Research and La Trobe Institute for Molecular Science with A/Prof Edwin Hawkins and Dr Ivan Poon.
-By using the latest and greatest technologies, I aim to further dissect our understanding of cell death during the progression and treatments of blood cancers.
+I have now begun my next scientific chapter as a Postdoctoral Researcher at the Walter and Eliza Hall Institute for Medical Research and La Trobe Institute for Molecular Science with A/Prof Edwin Hawkins and A/Prof Ivan Poon.
+By using the latest and greatest technologies, I aim to further dissect our understanding of cell death during the progression and treatments of cancer.

 La Trobe Institute for Molecular Science, Melbourne, Victoria 3083, Australia